 APPLES

 As the saying goes, “An apple a day keeps the doctor away” so you know that apples must have tons of healthy benefits to them!
 Apples are a great source of vitamin C, fiber and antioxidants.
-They can also help lower bad cholesterol, which is important for cardiovascular health.
+They can also help lower bad cholesterol, maintain a healthy weight and they are even known for boosting brain health.
+Apples are high in flavonoids, which are known for having anti-inflammatory properties and can help reduce inflammation inside the brain that could lead to Alzheimer’s disease.

 Caramelized Apple and Peanut Butter Baked Oatmeal Cups